excid3/rails/guides/source/installing_ruby.md

 ### Installing Ruby on macOS

-For macOS, you'll need XCode Command Line Tools and Homebrew to install dependencies needed to compile Ruby.
+For macOS, you'll need Xcode Command Line Tools and Homebrew to install dependencies needed to compile Ruby.

 Open Terminal and run the following commands: